 Can you get your health fix in a bottle?

 If the cold weather has you feeling sluggish, could a jazzed-up juice be the solution?
-Manufacturers claim these tonics can improve your mental clarity, natural energy or immunity, but should you believe the hype?
+Manufacturers claim these tonics can improve your natural energy or immunity, but should you believe the hype?

 There’s no shortage of juices pumped up with herbs, “superfoods”, or caffeine.
 For example, No Ugly Ginger Wellness Tonic is “crammed with scientifically proven gorgeousness”.
 Simply Squeezed Juices squeeze in echinacea and turmeric, while Monster Energy Juice packs a caffeine hit equivalent to two cups of coffee.

 But don’t be fooled by the marketing and exotic ingredients.
 These drinks aren’t always a healthy choice.
-Of the 10 juice-based drinks we assessed, six had more than four teaspoons of sugar in a 250ml glass.
+Of the nine juice-based drinks we assessed, five had more than four teaspoons of sugar in a 250ml glass.

 There are few things food marketers like more than slapping the word “super” on their products.